yas-sim/openvino-gna-example-with-mnist/README.md

 ### How to train the model and create trained model files
-You can train the model by just kicking the `training.py` script. `training.py` will use `keras.datasets.mnist` as the training and validation dataset and train the model, and then save the trained model in 3 different formats, `frozen pb(.pb)`, `SavedModel`, and `Keras HDF5(.h5)`.
+You can train the model by just kicking the `training.py` script. `training.py` will use `keras.datasets.mnist` as the training and validation dataset and train the model, and then save the trained model in 2 different formats, `SavedModel` and `Keras HDF5(.h5)`.
 ```sh
 python3 training.py
 ```